Continually Updated Clinical Reference

 Maternal infections

 Viral infections in the mother can interfere with organogenesis, and the earlier in pregnancy they occur, the more severe their effect will be, as exemplified by congenital rubella.
 Rubella infection during the first month of pregnancy affects the organogenesis of 50% of embryos.
 Infection in the third month of pregnancy still disturbs the development of 15% of fetuses.
-Various systems are affected, and as a result, symptoms and impairments may vary and include mental retardation, microcephaly, hearing and vision impairment, congenital heart disease, and behavior problems.
+Various systems are affected, and as a result, symptoms and impairments may vary and include intellectual disability, microcephaly, hearing and vision impairment, congenital heart disease, and behavior problems.
 Fortunately, the incidence of congenital rubella has greatly decreased because of the availability of immunization for prospective mothers.

 Congenital cytomegalovirus infection may result in microcephaly, sensorineural hearing loss, and psychomotor retardation.
 Antibodies against cytomegalovirus are found in approximately 80% of adults.
 Depending on the population, primary infections occur during 2-5% of pregnancies.
 Cytomegalovirus inclusion bodies are seen in urine specimens of newborns who were infected prenatally.